StevoTheCoder/StevoTheCoder/README.md

 - 👋 Hi, I’m @StevoTheCoder
-- 👀 I’m interested in Artificial Intelligence, Python, C#, AWS and CyberSecurity
+- 👀 I’m interested in Artificial Intelligence, Python, C#, AWS, DevOps and Cloud Security
-- 🌱 I’m currently studying at University for my Bachelor's Degree in Computer Science
+- 🌱 I’m currently studying at the University of Hertfordshire for my Bachelor's Degree in Computer Science and have a strong background in Technology Recruitment
-- 💞️ I'm networking ...
+- 💞️ I'm networking with any future employers and likeminded people in the industry
 - 📫 How to reach me harrystevens873@gmail.com

 <!---